 The next time you hold your team building workshop, observe how people construct their sentences when asked about the challenges in the organization.

 “Some of us do not care”.

 “We do not know our goals”

 “We do not know who is responsible for training us.”

 “You should commit yourself to the team”.

 Sentences that start with You, They, and We are safe and vague.
-Everyone is blamed but no one in particular.

 “I was not clear.
 I will communicate better starting today.”